Kanye West Fashion Show 2017: Yeezy Season 5, Muslim Model Halima Aden Stars

 — V Magazine (@vmagazine) February 16, 2017

 The Kanye West fashion show is a confirmation that the Jesus Walks rapper has dialed back his support for President Trump.
-The 70-year-old president had signed an executive order banning Muslims from seven majority countries from entering the U.S., including Halima’s home country—Somalia.
-The father-of-two has since distanced himself from Trump who he once openly supported at his concert.
+The 70-year-old president had signed an executive order banning people from seven majority countries from entering the U.S., including Halima’s home country of Somalia.
+The father-of-two has since distanced himself from Trump, who he once openly supported at his concert.
 Observers say Kanye’s stance at the Yeezy Season 5 Show was a great way to preach about respect and tolerance, irrespective of creed or culture.

 Halima Aden had garnered plenty of attention before the Kanye West fashion show when she competed in the Miss Minnesota beauty pageant.
 The 19-year-old woman showed plenty of poise when she competed in a hijab and burkini.
 The Somali-American wowed the crowd as she cut a confident figure of a woman committed to her beliefs and willing to challenge industry norms.